ajs1037/Threads/README.md

     Thread thread=new Thread(runnable);

 ### Question 4 .
-Does Thread implements their own Stack, if yes how?
+Does Thread implement its own Stack, if yes how?
 (Important)

 Answer.
 Yes, Threads have their own stack.
-This is very interesting question, where interviewer tends to check your basic knowledge about how threads internally maintains their own stacks.
-I’ll be explaining you the concept by diagram.
+This is very interesting question, where an interviewer tends to check your basic knowledge about how threads internally maintains their own stacks.

 ### Question 5.
 We should implement Runnable interface or extend Thread class.
 What are differences between implementing Runnable and extending Thread?